jchiatt/react-chaos/README.md

 ## TODO:

-- Add tests
+- Add tests [In Progress]
-- Support chaos levels on a per-component basis
+- Support chaos levels on a per-component basis [In Progress]
-- Support custom chaos messages on a per-component basis
+- Support custom chaos messages on a per-component basis [In Progress]
 - Support components that return functions
 - Support nested components
 - Performance improvements